coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 - `scale_type` (String)
 - `sort_by` (String)
 - `stack_definition` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--horizontal_bar_chart--stack_definition))
 - `unit` (String) The unit of the chart.
-Can be one of unspecified, mbytes, gibytes, usd_cents, gbytes, bytes_iec, kibytes, usd, microseconds, milliseconds, seconds, euro_cents, bytes, kbytes, mibytes, euro.
+Can be one of bytes, bytes_iec, custom, euro, euro_cents, gbytes, gibytes, kbytes, kibytes, mbytes, mibytes, microseconds, milliseconds, nanoseconds, percent01, percent100, seconds, unspecified, usd, usd_cents.
 - `y_axis_view_by` (String)

 <a id="nestedatt--layout--sections--rows--widgets--definition--horizontal_bar_chart--query"></a>